amirfounder/lotro-bot-v3/readme.md

 - Confirm the item you have selected is the correct thing
 - Confirm you are at the right facility
 - Local database
+- Different functions for location setup
+- Different repair functions for each location
+- Setup enums for constant variables